demyinn00/BootMe/README.md

 - Run `python3 main.py` to start the app.
 - Click settings and choose the environment you want to set up from the list.
 - BootMe will take care of the rest.
+- For a detailed guide on using the app and its features, please refer to the [BootMe Help Guide](/doc/help.md).

 ## Code Structure
 The main logic for BootMe is contained within `/scripts`.
 These file uses several helper functions to set up different parts of your environment, such as your music and your desktop.
 The entry point of this app is in `main.py`.